-File Systems
+Part I: File Systems

-- 2.1 Is the "open" system call in UNIX absolutely essential?
-What would be the consequences of not having it? - 2.2 It has been suggested that the first part of each file be kept in the same disk block as its inode.
-What good would this do? - 2.3 An Operating System only supports a single directory, but allows that directory to have arbitrarily many files with arbitrarily long file names.
+- 1.1 Is the "open" system call in UNIX absolutely essential?
+What would be the consequences (i.e., how would you need to change other system calls, what impact on performance do you expect) of not having it? - 1.2 It has been suggested that the first part of each file be kept in the same disk block as its inode.
+What good would this do? - 1.3 An Operating System only supports a single directory, but allows that directory to have arbitrarily many files with arbitrarily long file names.
 Can something approximating a hierarchical file system be simulated?
-How? - 2.4 Systems that support sequential files always have an operation to rewind files.
-Do systems that support random access files need this too? - 2.5 Contiguous allocation of files leads to disk fragmentation if files are deleted.
+How? - 1.4 Systems that support sequential files always have an operation to rewind files.
+Do systems that support random access files need this too? - 1.5 Contiguous allocation of files leads to disk fragmentation if files are deleted.
 Is this internal fragmentation or external fragmentation?
-What if the disk is accessed in blocks and we demand that each block contains at most data of one file? - 2.6 One way to use contiguous allocation of disk space and not suffer from holes is to compact the disk every time a file is removed.
+What if the disk is accessed in blocks and we demand that each block contains at most data of one file? - 1.6 One way to use contiguous allocation of disk space and not suffer from holes is to compact the disk every time a file is removed.
 Since all files are contiguous, copying a file requires a seek and rotational delay to read the file, followed by the transfer at full speed.
 Writing the file back requires the same work.
 Assuming a seek time of 5 msec, a rotational delay of 4 msec, a transfer rate of 8MB/sec and an average file size of 8KB, how long does it take to read a file into main memory then write it back to the disk at a new location?
-Using these numbers, how long would it take to compact half of a 16GB disk? - 2.7 Consider an inode structure with 12 direct addresses, one indirect address, one double indirect address and one triple indirect address.
+Using these numbers, how long would it take to compact half of a 16GB disk? - 1.7 Consider an inode structure with 12 direct addresses, one indirect address, one double indirect address and one triple indirect address.
 Each block is 4KB in size.
-Assuming block addresses are 32 bit values, what is the maximum file size? - 2.8 Free disk space can be kept track of using free list or a bit map.
+Assuming block addresses are 32 bit values, what is the maximum file size? - 1.8 Free disk space can be kept track of using free list or a bit map.
 Disk addresses require D bits.
 For a disk with B blocks, F of which are free, state the condition under which the free list uses less space than the bit map.
-For D having the value 16 bits, express your answer as a percentage of the disk space that must be free. - 2.9 The open() syscall returns a filehandle, which allows us to read() and write() to that file.
+For D having the value 16 bits, express your answer as a percentage of the disk space that must be free. - 1.9 The open() syscall returns a filehandle, which allows us to read() and write() to that file.
 In order to delete a file we use the unlink() syscall, which takes the pathname of the file to delete as its parameter.
 What happens if we create/open a file, and delete it right after, can we still use the file descriptors returned from open()?
 Write a short program to try it out.
-How can a user access the contents of the "deleted" file without modifying your program?

-2.10 Implement your own version of the ls utility.
+How can a user access the contents of the "deleted" file without modifying your program? - 1.10 Implement your own version of the ls utility.
 Of course you do not need to implement all the options ls provides, emulating the behaviour of ls -l --color=never is sufficient.
 Hint: start by reading the man pages for opendir(), readdir() and fstat().

-I/O Systems
+Part II: I/O Systems